 - Getting the customer to agree to a sales call

-There are many different calls to action that a marketer can use in their direct response marketing campaign.
+There are many different calls to action you can use in a direct response marketing campaign.
 The goal, though, is to get them to respond directly to your request and take immediate action.

 To better understand direct response marketing, there needs to be an understanding of where direct response marketing is used.
-Below are a few places in which a direct call to action can be used to make a sale or to get the customer used to saying, “Yes”.
+Below are a few places in which a direct call to action can be used to make a sale or to get the customer used to saying yes to an offer.

 A sales letter or email is an excellent way to get a customer to take immediate action.
 Through sales letters and emails, a marketer can ask the customer to visit a link, send an email or make a phone call.